meyer-lab/DrugResponseModel.jl/README.md

 # System Requirements
 ## Hardware requirements
-`PhaseChain` package requires only a standard computer with enough RAM to support the in-memory operations.
+`DrugResponseModel` package requires only a standard computer with enough RAM to support the in-memory operations.

 ## Software requirements